TSX Composite earnings scorecard: How third-quarter results have fared

 Q2 2018 performance vs. earnings expectations

-Fifty-nine per cent of the TSX Composite (.GSPTSE) companies have reported Q3 2018 EPS.
-Of the 142 companies in the index that have reported earnings to date for Q3 2018:
+Eighty-five per cent of the TSX Composite (.GSPTSE) companies have reported Q3 2018 EPS.
+Of the 206 companies in the index that have reported earnings to date for Q3 2018:

 Revenue highlights